Suaib65/Suaib65/README.md

-<h1 align="left">Welcome to my virtual oasis 🌴</h1>
+<h1 align="left">Welcome to my oasis🌴</h1>

 ###

 <p align="left">Hii, I'm a CS undergrad skilled in programming, software development.
-I have a knack for fields like AI, machine learning, and Data Science.</p>
+Have a knack for fields like AI, machine learning, and Data Science.</p>

 ###